rpuhalovich/OpenGLPathfinder/README.md

 Yet another Dijkstra's Algorithm visualization tool.
 What sets this one apart, you might ask?
 The fact that it's written in C++ and using raw OpenGL!

-Writing a pathfinding visualizer is been something I had wanted to do for a while, initially in Pygame.
+Writing a pathfinding visualizer has been something I had wanted to do for a while, initially in Pygame.
 However, around the time I had this idea, I had been reading into using OpenGL.
 This seemed like a good opportunity to kill two birds with one stone.

 ## Getting Started
 To clone: